brain-link/scanhub/README.md

     docker-compose up -d --build

-Development
+Documentation
 -----------

-See our [Wiki](https://github.com/brain-link/scanhub/wiki) to get insight into the structure of ScanHub.
+See our [Wiki](https://github.com/brain-link/scanhub/wiki) to get insight into the structure of ScanHub, documentation of microservices and more.

 About